Why is “Uber for Moving” So Popular?

 While existing solutions don’t pose much of a threat, there is always the looming chance Uber decides to revive UberMovers.
 Moving seems like an unnecessary distraction given Uber’s global ambitions, but I wouldn’t rule them out completely.

-A more likely new entrant would be BellHops, the well-established platform that uses college kids to help with small-scale moves.
-They were also the official UberMovers test run partner.
-With a presence in over 100 cities, BellHops could quickly become the largest player in the market.
+A more likely competitor would be BellHops, a well-established and highly-rated platform that can help with small-scale moves.
+They were also the official UberMovers test-run partner.
+With a presence in more than 100 cities, BellHops is one of the largest players in the market.

 Moving has never been the sexiest industry and certainly not the most profitable.
 To acquire and retain customers is notoriously tricky – moves are much less frequent than cab rides.
-VC’s clearly see a major opportunity given their large bets in the sector recently, but how big is it?
+Venture capitalists (VCs) clearly see a major opportunity given their large bets in the sector recently, but how big is it?

-We could try and back out some numbers from the estimated $15B moving industry2 or $18B truck rental industry3, but those figures likely don’t capture the mostly gray market of pickup truck moves.
+We could try and get some numbers from the estimated $15B moving industry or $18B truck rental industry, but those figures don’t capture the gray area market of pickup truck moves.

 Many of these companies are striking up deals with partners like Ikea and Target to do furniture and bulky item delivery.
 People don’t move often.
 Getting a consistent flow of jobs from the likes of Ikea represents a much more attractive customer base than moving.
-Add-in deliveries from craigslist purchases, thrift shops, yard sales, etc. and it’s obvious why investors are rushing in.
+Add in Craigslist purchases, thrift shops, yard sales, and junk removal and it’s obvious why investors are rushing in.

-But, delivery is a completely different industry with another long list of competitors.
-While a full discussion is beyond this post, it seems given their price point and level of service, these apps will be competitive.
+However, delivery is a completely different industry with another long list of competitors.
+While a full discussion is beyond this post, it seems that given their price point and level of service, these apps will be competitive.

-Truck-on-demand isn’t going to dramatically change the moving industry quite yet, but it does offer an excellent solution for micro-moves.
-It’s definitely an option we’ll suggest in the near future.
+Uber for moving type services aren’t going to dramatically change the moving industry quite yet, but they do offer an excellent solution for micro-moves.

-As usual, we’ll be keeping a close eye on all the players in this market to see who eventually offers the most compelling service.
+As usual, we’ll be keeping a close eye on all the players in this market to keep you up-to-date on who offers the most compelling service.
 Stay tuned.

 Found an inaccuracy or want to suggest a change, please email me: Ryan at moveBuddha or leave it in the comments.